Issues

 School Safety

-In Chesapeake, new security measures have been implemented and, as chance would have it, I had the unique experience to participate in a lock down drill one morning while dropping my son off at school.
-Because we arrived after the official start of the school day but only minutes after the drill began, my son and I were ushered into an office and I witnessed first-hand the response and monitoring protocols that ensure the safety of each student.
+Chesapeake has implemented security measures to ensure our children’s safety.
+As chance would have it, I had the unique experience of participating in a lock down drill one morning while dropping my son off at school.
+Because we arrived after the official start of the school day, but only minutes after the drill began, my son and I were ushered into an office where I witnessed first-hand the response and monitoring protocols that ensure the safety of each student.
 It would be an understatement to simply say I was impressed.
-Tremendous credit should be given to the Chesapeake City Council, the Chesapeake School Board, the Superintendent, our building principals, teachers and local law enforcement in devising and implementing current security and lock down procedures.
-Again, I was thoroughly impressed and remain confident in the safety of our schools.
+Tremendous credit should be given to the Chesapeake City Council, the Chesapeake School Board, the Superintendent, our building principals, teachers, and local law enforcement in creating and implementing current security and lock down procedures.
+I have also participated in “Watch Dogs” and as part of the program, participants routinely walk the perimeter of the school building to ensure doors are locked and secure.
+I remain confident in the safety of our schools.

 In addition to local efforts, numerous bills enhancing school safety were introduced during the 2019 General Assembly, which I supported and co-patroned:

--HB1729 requires each school counselor employed by a school board in a public elementary or secondary school to spend at least 80 percent of his or her staff time during normal school hours in the direct counseling of individual students or groups of students.
-Furthermore, this year’s budget included an additional 12 million dollars to hire additional school counselors.
+-HB1729 required each school counselor employed by a school board in a public elementary or secondary school to spend at least 80 percent of his or her staff time during normal school hours in the direct counseling of individual students or groups of students.
+Furthermore, funding was provided to hire additional school counselors.

--HB1738 requires the plans and specifications for new or remodeled public school buildings to be reviewed by an individual or entity with professional expertise in crime prevention.
+-HB1738 required the plans and specifications for new or remodeled public school buildings to be reviewed by an individual or entity with professional expertise in crime prevention.

--HB1739 specifies that, for the purpose of grant eligibility involving security equipment through the Public School Security Equipment Grant Act of 2013, security equipment includes software and mobile applications.
+-HB1739 specified that, for the purpose of grant eligibility involving security equipment through the Public School Security Equipment Grant Act of 2013, security equipment includes software and mobile applications.

 Work Force Development

-Legislation was also passed strengthening Virginia’s Apprenticeship Programs and expanding opportunities for Virginians who need to earn a paycheck while developing skills to fill labor shortage in high-demand areas.
-Jobs like the ones at the Newport News Shipbuilding are at the forefront of emerging technology which enables “digital shipbuilding.”
+Republicans introduced and I supported the “Tech Talent Pipeline”, the Workforce Credential Grant Program, and the Virginia Apprenticeship Programs.
+The “Tech Talent Pipeline” created 25,000 new computer science degrees, the Workforce Credential Grant Program provided priority funding to institutions that offer noncredit workforce training programs in high-demand fields, and Virginia’s Apprenticeship Programs have strengthened and expanded opportunities for Virginians who need to earn a paycheck while developing skills to fill labor shortages in high-demand areas.
+Jobs like the ones at the Newport News Shipbuilding are at the forefront of emerging technologies which enables “digital shipbuilding.”

 K-12 Education